- Find a Trail

 On eastward, beyond the cutoff to Teason's Woods, the trail becomes more hilly and densely tree-lined, all the way to just east of the 86th Avenue parking area.
 There it comes away from the woods to run alongside Calumet Sag Road, all the way to Southwest Highway.
 For about two blocks the trail continues alongside the highway without crossing it, though some trail-goers may want to cross to one of the businesses there to get refreshment or food.

-There is parking on the completed trail at these four locations:
+There is parking on the completed trail at these locations: